 Cribbing and complaining all the time, the precious time that you get together will only make your husband avoid any conversation with you.
 Your husband will lose interest in you.

 4. You never appreciate anything he does

 All humans long for appreciation every once in a while.
 While women are more vocal and may seek out compliments on their own, men are not so open with their emotions.
-Lack of expression does not translate into lack of emotions.
+Lack of expression does not translate into a lack of emotions.

 5. You constantly nag him

 Men are lazy.
 Well, most are.
 That’s a trait – and you cannot change it.
 But when you continuously nag him, he becomes stubborn.
 Nagging damages a relationship and it never works.
 Expressing your disappointment and negative emotions through nagging only harbours resentment.
 As a result, he might shun you or lose interest in you.